-It shows how Ring’s newest upgrades utilise AI and cameras in its new Search Party feature to find a family’s lost dog, Milo.
-Milo is found because all the neighbours have Ring doorbells, and thanks to the linked-up footage from their cameras across the neighbourhood, he is reunited with his family.
+It tells the story of how the AI and camera upgrades in Ring’s new Search Party feature help reunite a family with its lost dog.
+Milo is located because all the neighbours have Ring doorbells, and thanks to the linked-up footage from their cameras across the neighbourhood, he is found – a cute and definitely not sinister reason for having a doorbell camera in every home.

 But it is, of course, dystopian and creepy, and immediately sparked discussion online.
 If they can track your dogs, what else can they track?
 Cats?
 Or, more importantly, people?